mpilar/resume/doc-src/projects.rst

 I've made small contributions to the following projects:

 * Mongo C# Driver:
     - `CSHARP-204 <https://jira.mongodb.org/browse/CSHARP-204>`_: found,
       diagnosed and fixed a concurrency issue in the mongodb driver for C#
     - `CSHARP-200 <https://jira.mongodb.org/browse/CSHARP-200>`_: created a
       patch in response to a feature request for the C# Driver
 * AL-Redis: `a quick patch <https://github.com/angieslist/AL-Redis/pull/5>`_
   in response to having seen a TODO on the code.
-(I never actually used AL-Redis but found the TODO while browsing the code.)
+(I never got the chance to use AL-Redis but found the TODO while browsing the code.)
 * `mumble <http://mumble.sourceforge.net/>`_: No link but some client functionality for saving last connected channel and some other settings c.2005, patch submission was via email/IRC back then.

 #######
 Private
 #######

-* Wrote a simple log aggregator and analytics script in python to monitor, in real time, the most popular news articles on elnuevodia.com and primerahora.com
+* Wrote a simple log aggregator and analytics service in python to monitor, in real time, the most popular news articles on elnuevodia.com and primerahora.com
 * Configured varnish to do things nobody should ever do on varnish to make up for a third party application's lack of caching
+* Managed the cloud infrastructure initiative for GFR Media using AWS and Rackspace Cloud
+* Architected solutions for web deployments using AWS cloud tools